FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Preliminary

-Our observations of real‑world logs reveal that there exist semantically similar “general logs” as well as semantically dissimilar “proprietary logs” between the source and target systems.
+Our observations of real-world logs reveal that there exist both "general logs" and "proprietary logs" between the source and target systems.
 For example, Figure \ref{fig_1} lists general logs and proprietary logs from two different systems.
-HDFS logs record operations on the distributed file system, including file access, data replication, and node status, as well as associated warnings and error messages.
+HDFS logs record file-system operations such as file access, data replication, and node status.
 These logs are primarily concerned with file system operations and are unrelated to hardware operations.
-BGL logs capture hardware status, task scheduling, and the execution of parallel computing jobs in a supercomputing environment.
+BGL logs capture hardware status, task scheduling, and parallel job execution in a supercomputing environment.
 Specifically, the first two general logs are both associated with timeout events and describe similar failure conditions, illustrating shared operational patterns.
-The third entry records a DataNode block‑file offset change in the Hadoop distributed file system, which is a proprietary event unique to HDFS with no corresponding record in BGL.
-Similarly, the fourth log reports a hardware‑level cable failure alert in the BGL supercomputing system, a proprietary event that does not appear in HDFS logs.
+The third entry records a DataNode block‑file offset change in the distributed file system, which is a proprietary event unique to HDFS with no corresponding record in BGL.
+Similarly, the fourth log reports a hardware‑level cable failure alert in the supercomputing system, a proprietary event that does not appear in HDFS logs.
 These examples demonstrate the disparity and mismatch between the cross‑system general knowledge and the target system’s proprietary knowledge.
 Such divergence hinders a model’s ability to learn the proprietary knowledge, thus constraining performance.
+Formally, general logs comprise entries that exhibit consistent semantic or structural characteristics across multiple systems, thereby reflecting shared operational patterns; in contrast, proprietary logs consist of entries unique to a particular system, characterized by distinct semantics or formats that capture its specific behaviors.